pebblecode/pebblecode.github.io/work/case-studies/pwc.md

 ## ------ The Future ------ ##
 future-title: The Future
-future-summary: A more flexible system to acquire consulting not only generates more business, but vastly increases our utilisation.
+future-summary: A more flexible system to acquire consulting not only generates more business, but vastly increases PwC’s utilisation.

 # Quote
 quote2: Going through pebble {code}'s rapid prototyping process was totally unlike anything we have tried before, but it was great to be part of!
 The feedback from stakeholders and customers has been top notch.